Our Year One class teacher is Mrs Aggett.

 The children are involved in practical, fun and engaging daily activities to develop the initial building blocks needed for mathematical thinking, reasoning and problem-solving.
 They learn lots of practical strategies to support them in their workings and are encouraged to consider how mathematics applies to their everyday lives.

 We cover a varied and interesting choice of topics throughout the year, which enable the children to become fully immersed in their learning.
-We begin the year exploring the weather with our ‘Splendid Skies’ topic, and later become history detectives when we investigate what life was like before we were born.
+We begin the year exploring 'Dinosaur Planet, imagining that we are palaeontologists, and then rescuing the planet from evil villains by becoming 'Superheroes'.

-We end our year with a ‘Bright Lights, Big City’ topic, which enables us to use maps and research to locate Buckingham Palace, understand compass directions, plan routes around London and learn about the countries of the United Kingdom.
+Later in the year we have a ‘Bright Lights, Big City’ topic, which enables us to use maps and research to locate Buckingham Palace, understand compass directions, plan routes around London and learn about the countries of the United Kingdom.
 We then study the weather in our 'Splendid Skies' topic.

 For details about the grammar and punctuation taught in each year group, including explanations of relevant terminology, do click here to take a look at the Oxford Owl website.